KunMinX/MVI-Dispatcher-KTX/README_EN.md

 > 1. It can completely eliminate mutable boilerplate code, without writing a single line.
 > 2. It can prevent new team members from misusing mutable.setValue() in Activity/Fragment.
 > 3. Developers only need to focus on input and output.
 They inject events through the unique input entry point and observe them through the unique output exit point.
-> 4. New team members can automatically implement "reactive" development based on the concise and easy-to-understand input-output design of MVI-Dispatcher without being familiar with LiveData, UnPeekLiveData, SharedFlow, mutable, or MVI.
+> 4. New team members can automatically implement "reactive" development based on the concise and easy-to-understand input-output design of MVI-Dispatcher without being familiar with StateFlow, SharedFlow, mutable, or MVI.
 > 5. It can be seamlessly integrated into Jetpack MVVM and other pattern projects.

 &nbsp;